 Professor Dr Geert Jan Groeneveld is a neurologist and clinical pharmacologist with a special interest in neuropathic pain.
-He is the Chief Medical Officer (CMO) and Chief Scientific Officer (CSO) at the Centre for Human Drug Research (CHDR), Leiden, the Netherlands.
-Geert Jan is involved in early clinical phase drug research related to new analgesics, which he undertakes at the Centre for Human Drug Research in Leiden.
+He is CEO at the Centre for Human Drug Research (CHDR), Leiden, the Netherlands.
+Previously, Geert Jan has been involved in early clinical phase drug research related to new analgesics, which he undertook at the CHDR.
 Geert Jan also sees patients with neurological causes of chronic pain in the pain outpatient clinic of the Department of Anaesthesiology of Leiden University Medical Centre (LUMC).